 We end the first article of this series What is risk? with a few questions about how we should react to the risks that we are always facing all the time.
 Should we keep worrying too much to the level we are paranoid enough for not doing anything?
 Or, should we just be a complete ignorant, if something bad happens, let it be, we have no control anyway?
 Or, is there anything we can do to manage them?

 To answer these questions, first of all, we need to sort out risks into several categories.
-The simplest and most common way is to do based on their frequency (severity) and severity (severity).
+The simplest and most common way is categorizing risk based on frequency and severity.
 Combinations of these two factors lead us to dividing risk into four groups, namely:

 1. Rare and not severe (low frequency, low severity)